What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 Advertisement

-As perfume skyrocketed, certain fragrances assumed cult status, particularly on TikTok.
-We obsessed over Maison Francis Kurkdjian's Baccarat Rouge, a head-turning megamix of saffron, jasmine, and ambroxan (a synthetic molecule that's comforting, sensual and palatable in equal measure).
-If that didn't flood your feed, perhaps it was Parfums de Marly's Delina with its pretty-pink bottle and notes of rhubarb, lychee, and bergamot, or YSL's Black Opium (black coffee, white flowers, and vanilla).

-This summer, one special fragrance trend has ignited a social media frenzy and it's all to do with enhancing your pheromones.
+Recently, one special fragrance trend has ignited a social media frenzy and it's all to do with enhancing your pheromones.
 On TikTok the hashtag #pheromoneperfume has an enormous 43.7 million views, while the phrase itself has an additional 26.6 million mentions.
-In one viral video, TikToker @erinduganjurchak tries out the trending Pure Instinct Roll-On, a "pheromone-infused essential oil perfume", available at Amazon for $16.
+In one viral video, TikToker @erinduganjurchak tries out the trending Pure Instinct Roll-On, $34.58, a "pheromone-infused essential oil perfume", available at Amazon.
 "Have you ever heard of pheromone perfume?
 It's supposed to mix with your own body's pH and just make you irresistible," says Erin.

 “